No, French Bulldogs cannot eat almonds, even if your French Bulldog has consumed an almond or two before and felt normal.

 Can French Bulldogs Eat Almond Milk?

 Lactase enzymes aren’t present in adult dogs.
 Therefore they can’t break down lactose.
-As a result, if your French Bulldog consumes excessive amounts of almond milk, they may experience diarrhoea and vomiting.
+As a result, if your French Bulldog consumes excessive amounts of almond milk, they may experience diarrhea and vomiting.
 Almond milk should not be given to puppies.
 Puppies should only drink their mother’s milk, but a puppy formula is the next best thing if the mother isn’t available.

 Alternatives to Almonds For French Bulldogs?

 Almonds should not be a regular component of your French Bulldogs diet; however, safer options provide the same beneficial effects as almonds.
 For example, plain, unsalted peanut butter is a high-protein treat.
-Just make sure there’s no extra salt, flavouring, or xylitol in the peanut butter you’re using.
+Just make sure there’s no extra salt, flavoring, or xylitol in the peanut butter you’re using.

 Moderation is essential when it comes to any food in your French Bulldog’s diet.
 Even peanut butter is high in calories and must be used sparingly.
 In addition to your French Bulldogs daily meal intake, remember to be conservative with the number of treats you give them.